DeathlyPlays/Exiled/README.md

 #### `Windows`

 * On Windows OS you can install a preferred Version of NodeJS easily from https://nodejs.org/en/download/
-* Afte
-installing your preffered version of NodeJS (>6.2), you can easily start up NodeJS Command Prompt then run ``node app`` or ``node app.js`` you even might specify the port in which to run the server on eg:- ``node app.js 8080`` if you do not mention the port, the mentioned port from **Config.port** will be used to run the server
+* After installing your preffered version of NodeJS (>6.2), you can easily start up NodeJS Command Prompt then run ``node app`` or ``node app.js`` you even might specify the port in which to run the server on eg:- ``node app.js 8080`` if you do not mention the port, the mentioned port from **Config.port** will be used to run the server

 #### `OS X`